-- 1. The Radiologic Technologist conduct himself/herself in a professional manner, responds to patients needs and supports colleagues and associates in providing quality patient care. - 2.
-The Radiologic Technologist acts to advance the principle objective of the profession to provide services to humanity with full respect for the dignity of mankind. - 3.
-The Radiologic Technologist delivers patient care and service unrestricted by the concerns of personal attributes of the nature of the disease or illness, and without discrimination regardless of sex, race, creed, religion, or socioeconomic status. - 4.
-The Radiologic Technologist practices technology founded upon theoretical knowledge and concepts, utilizes equipment and accessories consistent with the purpose for which they have been designed, and employs procedures and techniques appropriately. - 5.
-The Radiologic Technologist assesses situations, exercises care, discretion, and judgment, assumes responsibility for professional decisions, and acts in the best interest of the patient. - 6.
-The Radiologic Technologist acts as an agent through observation and communication to obtain pertinent information for the physician to aid in diagnosis and treatment management of the patient, and recognizes that interpretation and diagnosis are outside the scope of practice for the profession. - 7.
-The Radiologic Technologist utilizes equipment and accessories, employs techniques and procedures, performs services in accordance with an accepted standard of practice, and demonstrates expertise in limiting the radiation exposure to the patient, self and other members of the health care team. - 8.
-The Radiologic Technologist practices ethical conduct appropriate to the profession, protects the patients' rights to quality radiologic technology care. - 9.
-The Radiologic Technologist respects confidence entrusted in the course of professional practice, respects the patients right to privacy, and reveals confidential information only as required by law or to protect the welfare of the individual community. - 10.
-The Radiologic Technologist continually strives to improve knowledge and skills by participating in continuing education and professional activities, sharing knowledge with colleagues and investigating new and innovative aspects of professional practice.
+1. The Radiologic Technologist conduct himself/herself in a professional manner, responds to patients needs and supports colleagues and associates in providing quality patient care.

+2. The Radiologic Technologist acts to advance the principle objective of the profession to provide services to humanity with full respect for the dignity of mankind.

+3. The Radiologic Technologist delivers patient care and service unrestricted by the concerns of personal attributes of the nature of the disease or illness, and without discrimination regardless of sex, race, creed, religion, or socioeconomic status.

+4. The Radiologic Technologist practices technology founded upon theoretical knowledge and concepts, utilizes equipment and accessories consistent with the purpose for which they have been designed, and employs procedures and techniques appropriately.

+5. The Radiologic Technologist assesses situations, exercises care, discretion, and judgment, assumes responsibility for professional decisions, and acts in the best interest of the patient.

+6. The Radiologic Technologist acts as an agent through observation and communication to obtain pertinent information for the physician to aid in diagnosis and treatment management of the patient, and recognizes that interpretation and diagnosis are outside the scope of practice for the profession.

+7. The Radiologic Technologist utilizes equipment and accessories, employs techniques and procedures, performs services in accordance with an accepted standard of practice, and demonstrates expertise in limiting the radiation exposure to the patient, self and other members of the health care team.

+8. The Radiologic Technologist practices ethical conduct appropriate to the profession, protects the patients' rights to quality radiologic technology care.

+9. The Radiologic Technologist respects confidence entrusted in the course of professional practice, respects the patients right to privacy, and reveals confidential information only as required by law or to protect the welfare of the individual community.

+10. The Radiologic Technologist continually strives to improve knowledge and skills by participating in continuing education and professional activities, sharing knowledge with colleagues and investigating new and innovative aspects of professional practice.

+11. The radiologic technologist refrains from the use of illegal drugs and/or any legally controlled substances which result in impairment of professional judgment and/or ability to practice radiologic technology with reasonable skill and safety to patients.